2016–17 Serbian SuperLiga

-The 2016–17 Serbian SuperLiga was the eleventh season of the Serbian SuperLiga since its establishment.
+The 2016–17 Serbian SuperLiga was the eleventh season of the Serbian SuperLiga.
 Red Star are the defending champions.
 The fixtures were announced on 15 June 2016.
 Red Star Belgrade drew the highest average home attendance of the league (9,056).

 Teams

 The league consisted of 16 teams: fourteen teams from the 2015–16 Serbian SuperLiga and two new teams from the 2015–16 Serbian First League.
 Napredak Kruševac, the 2015–16 First League champion, joined the top level two years after being relegated.
 Runners-up Bačka joined SuperLiga for the first time in history.

 Stadiums and locations

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.

 Nike, Inc. is the official ball supplier for Serbian SuperLiga.

 Managerial changes

 Transfers

 For the list of transfers involving SuperLiga clubs during 2016–17 season, please see: List of Serbian football transfers summer 2016 and List of Serbian football transfers winter 2016–17.